 Teaching FocusCommunication and interpersonal skills, psychiatric mental health nursing, geriatric mental health and community/population based care in rural and global contexts.

 Thompson-Heisterman, A. (2017).
 Integrative management of disordered cognition.
-In K. Tusaie & J. Fitzpatrick (Eds.), Advanced practice psychiatric nursing: Integrating psychotherapy, psychopharmacology, and complementatry and alternative approaches across the life span (2nd ed.) (pp. 369-403).
-New York: Springer Publishing Company.
+In K. Tusaie & J. Fitzpatrick (Eds.), Advanced practice psychiatric nursing: Integrating psychotherapy, psychopharmacology, and complementatry and alternative approaches across the life span (2nd ed.) ( ed., pp. 369-403).
+Springer Publishing Company.

 Thompson-Heisterman, A. (2013).
 Integrative management of disordered cognition.
-In K. Tusaie and J. Fitzpatrick (Ed.), Advanced Practice Psychiatric Nursing: Integrating Psychotherapy, Psychopharmacology, and Complementary and Alternative Approaches (pp. 300-333).
-New York, NY: Springer Publishing Company
+In K. Tusaie and J. Fitzpatrick (Ed.), Advanced Practice Psychiatric Nursing: Integrating Psychotherapy, Psychopharmacology, and Complementary and Alternative Approaches ( ed., pp. 300-333).
+Springer Publishing Company

 - Thompson-Heisterman, A., Manning, C, & Geldmacher, D. “Transcending borders in professional education.”
 A model for cross disciplinary education in a memory and aging care clinic.